Swimmers love their gear, and one of the most common questions I hear is, "What hand paddles should I use?"

 The confusing world of swimming hand paddles

-You are better of focusing on improving your stroke through some other means such as body positioning drills, proper kicking etc.
+If you are just starting out, you are better off focusing on improving your stroke through body positioning drills and proper kicking.

 However, if you are still wondering what paddles are for and whether you need them, let's explore the idea of what swim paddles to use and for what.

-So no wonder many people out there just blindly follow the trends of what equipment they see the top athletes using, not realizing that the top athletes have mostly different needs in terms of hand paddles as someone that is just starting out with a triathlon or pool swimming.
+So, it is no wonder many swimmers blindly follow the trends of what equipment they see the top athletes using, not realizing that the pros have totally different needs in terms of hand paddles compared to someone who is just starting out with a triathlon or pool swimming.

 The majority of paddles are just simply pieces of plastic that have no other purpose, except to make your palm larger, therefore making you exert more strength throughout your pull.